How clinical trials get approval

 • the qualifications and experience of the team running the trial

-• whether it’s been peer reviewed
+• whether the trial has been peer reviewed

 • if the patient information sheet (PIS) is complete and easy to understand